inivekin/abosa/abosa.typ

 I was long since drawing tae it, as logician now diminished, withoot reason, I intuit.
-Switches between the weighted dense an sleeps within a lofty prow,
+In switch between the weighted dense an sleeps within a lofty prow,
 (tae reckon ways tae banish tense an flatten impulse spike o nau),